git-sunao/git-sunao.github.io/index.md

 # Sunao Sugiyama

-I am a PostDoctral Researcher at University of Pennsylvania from Sep 1 2023.
+I am a PostDoctral Researcher at University of Pennsylvania from Sep 1 2023, working on weak lensing mainly with [Bhuvnesh Jain](https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/bhuvnesh-jain).
 I got PhD from University of Tokyo, Japan, and worked at [Kavli IPMU](https://www.ipmu.jp/en) supervied by [Masahiro Takada](https://db.ipmu.jp/member/personal/698en.html).
 I completed the Bachelor's and Master's degree in University of Tokyo as well.